The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: Wide tertiaries at other separations

 \section{Wide tertiaries at other separations}

 In the main text, we consider the wide tertiaries at $10^3$-$10^4$\,AU.
 Here we consider wide tertiaries at other separations.
 In Fig.~\ref{fig:WCF-P-appendix}, the left panel considers wide tertiaries at 500-$10^3$\,AU and the right panel at $10^4$-$10^5$\,AU.
 For the left panel, we adopt a parallax cut $>4$\,mas (distances $<250$\,pc) so that the wide tertiaries have angular separations $>2$\,arcsec.
 The right panel still uses the parallax cut $>2$\,mas (distances $<500$\,pc), and therefore the angular separations of the wide tertiaries are $>20$\,arcsec.
 Other criteria in Sec.~\ref{sec:sample-close} like the main-sequence cut are still used here.
 These results are corrected for completeness.
-For wide tertiaries at $>10^4$\,AU, the contamination from change alignments is non-negligible, and we use \texttt{R\_chance\_align}$<0.1$ to mitigate the contamination (i.e. the contamination rate is expected to be $<10$\% for every wide tertiary).
+Following Sec.~\ref{sec:sample-wide}, we do not apply the \texttt{R\_chance\_align} criterion here.
+While the contamination from change alignments is non-negligible for wide tertiaries at $>10^4$\,AU, we find that applying \texttt{R\_chance\_align}$<0.1$ (i.e. the contamination rate $<10$\% for every wide tertiary) reduces the wide tertiary fraction by a factor of $\sim1.5$ in the right panel, but the overall trend and the tertiary excess at $P_{in}<10^{0.5}$\,days remain unchanged.
 We use the same x-axis bins as in Fig.~\ref{fig:WCF-P} and discard points with error bars larger than 10\% in the left panel and 1\% in the right panel.

 The overall trend in Fig.~\ref{fig:WCF-P-appendix} is similar to Fig.~\ref{fig:WCF-P}, with the wide tertiary fraction increasing with decreasing inner binaries' period.
 Similar to Fig.~\ref{fig:WCF-P}, the left panel shows that the 500-$10^3$\,AU wide tertiary fraction reaches the field star level at $P_{in}=10$\,days.
 Interestingly, the $10^4$-$10^5$\,AU wide tertiary fraction (right panel) is higher than the wide binary fraction only at $P_{in}<10^{0.5}$\,day.